 The Student Evaluation Case Competition helps students build their evaluation skills using real life cases.

 Team submissions are reviewed by a panel of judges and the top three teams are invited to assess a new case and present in front of a live audience at the CES annual conference.
-All finalists receive funding for their travel and conference fees, and the winning team is presented with the competition plaque.
+All finalists receive free conference registration and funding towards their travel costs, and the winning team is presented with the competition plaque.

 Check out the pages on our website to find more details on the competition purpose, rules, previous cases and student submissions, as well as other resources to help you participate.